 So you want to buy the best mid-range laptop?
 It’s a sensible decision.
-After all, why spend upwards of a grand on a machine if you won’t take advantage of all its features?
-As with smartphones, mid-range laptops used to mean a compromised experience with lag and poor performance, but the tech world has thankfully moved on.
+After all, why spend well over a grand on a machine if you won’t take advantage of all its features?
+As with mid-range phones, mid-range laptops used to mean a compromised experience with lag and poor performance, but the tech world has thankfully moved on.

 With that said, there are a lot of laptops out there.
 And we mean a lot.
 Sifting through them all can be headache-inducing, which is why we’ve taken the liberty of perusing countless notebooks to come up with a list of some of the best mid-range laptops you can currently buy.

 If you’re not tied down by budget, check out Stuff‘s guide to the best laptops.

 We think the Acer Swift 3 (check price) is the best mid-range laptop for most people.
 The Acer Swift 3 provides incredible bang for your buck, and is capable of handling most things you can throw at it (bar more serious games).
 Its Intel i7 processor means it’ll handle apps and streaming effortlessly, and its 14in form factor means it’s nicely portable too.

 The Acer Swift 13 isn’t quite right for you?
 Here are three other mid-range laptop recommendations:

 The Asus TUF Dash F15 (check price) is great if you’re looking to play more demanding games at acceptable framerates.
 The Nvidia RTX 3050Ti GPU in Asus’ laptop won’t disappoint.
 Paired with an Intel i5 processor, it’s the most powerful complete package on our list, making it a suitable machine for video editing as well as general work.